tomphp/PhpBook/01-the-development-environment.md

 command line as well as in a webserver environment.

-Where we are using it in a web environment I will be using a tool called Vagrant which allows you to run your development environment in a virtual machine on your computer, this removes the need to set up and configure a webserver (or database servers) directly on your computer and therefore is the way I would recommend doing it.
-However if you did want to set up the relevent webserver & database servers on your development machine manually then you could do that if you like.
+Where we are using it in a web environment I will be using a tool called Vagrant, it allows you to run your development environment in a virtual machine on your computer.
+This removes the need to set up and configure a webserver (or database servers) directly on your computer and therefore is the way I would recommend doing it.
+However if you do want to set up the relevent webserver & database servers on your development machine manually, then you can do that but you will have to work that out yourself.

 Vagrant
 -------

-Vagrant is a neat little tool, it allows many developers working on the same project to easily run a local copy of the projects environment without having to install all the projects dependencies on their development machines.
-It does this by bulding and running a virtual machine for a config file included in the project.
+Vagrant is a neat little tool, it allows many developers working on the same project to easily run a local copy of the project's environment without having to install all the projects dependencies on their development machines.
+It does this by bulding and running a virtual machine from a config file included in the project.

-Vagrant itself simply instructs a virtualisation provider on what type of virtual machine and then uses configuration automation system to configure that virtual machine.
+Vagrant itself simply instructs a virtualisation provider on what type of virtual machine to create and then uses a configuration automation system to configure that virtual machine.

-Different providers such as VMWare are available for use with Vagrant but I will be using VirtualBox.
+Different providers, such as VMWare, are available for use with Vagrant but I will be using VirtualBox.

-Also different configuration automation systems such as Chef and Puppet can be used with Vagrant but I am choosing to use Ansible, I just prefer the syntax.
+Also different configuration automation systems, such as Chef and Puppet, can be used with Vagrant.
+I am choosing to use Ansible just because I prefer the syntax.

 ### Installing